 Sustainable events should draw in guests who are enthusiastic about learning something new while deepening their connection with a given industry.
 If corporate events are to maintain profitability, prestige, and overall value, they must adjust to environmental realities and be willing to acknowledge previous shortcomings.
-In the wake of a global pandemic, travel restrictions, and ecological crises, the expectations of attendees are transforming to consider these new environmental challenges.
+In the wake of travel restrictions and ecological crises, the expectations of attendees are transforming to consider these new environmental challenges.

 As the operational brains for making group activities possible (and enjoyable!) at the corporate-level, event planners cannot afford to curate hypocritical lectures on the importance of sustainability while offering VIP materialism.
 The presumptuousness behind gathering in person—rather than online— is more obvious than ever before and remains accented by the abject danger of viral exposure.
 In terms of hosting large groups of people, the future is not yet clear.
 However, themes for sustainable events seem to be coming into focus.